SuperOfficeDocs/superoffice-docs/docs/en/identity-management/single-sign-on/onsite-sso.md

 Testing SSO on the same server as SuperOffice usually fails.
 Accessing the site from the internet will prompt the user for credentials since the KDC is unavailable.

-SSO will not work when using [the recommended installation scenario][4] but the user may still authenticate with their AD username and password.
+SSO will not work when using [the recommended installation scenario][4], but the user may still authenticate with their AD username and password.

 > [!NOTE]
-> There was a change in SuperOffice 10.1.5 which prevented loging to SuperOffice with AD credentials without SSO.
-This was corrected in SuperOffice 10.1.6.
+> A change in SuperOffice version 10.1.5 prevented logging in to SuperOffice with AD credentials without SSO.
+This was corrected in version 10.1.6.
+>

-Also, note that using Remote web services for Web (where Web and NetServer are on different servers) is not supported due to [Kerberos double-hop issues][3].
+> Using Remote web services for Web (where Web and NetServer are on different servers) is not supported due to [Kerberos double-hop issues][3].

 ## Single sign-on with Windows authentication